5 sustainable homeware brands in the UK for nesting in autumn

 A final note on ethical and sustainable homeware brands

-And there you have myย 5 sustainable homeware brands in the UK forย nesting in autumn.
+And there you have my 5 sustainable homeware brands in the UK for nesting in autumn.
 Do you have a favourite you'd add?
 I'd love to know in the comments below.
 Actually, even writing this made me think there are so many more I could share.

 If anything though, I'd like to leave you with the idea that styling your home sustainably is a balance of tuning into what feels good to you, aligns with your values and what you'll use enough to justify the resources that went into making it.

 For more ideas on creating a sustainable home and to follow my own small business life with Authentic House, you can join my mailing list here.
-And, if you have gifting dates coming up, bookmark this page to come back to for some home gift ideas (or just for yourselfย to cosy up browsing on those rainy, autumnal days!)
+And, if you have gifting dates coming up, bookmark this page to come back to for some home gift ideas (or just for yourself to cosy up browsing on those rainy, autumnal days!)

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.